3.8.13 UA - qualification & payability

 Example: Jane is 19 years old and in receipt of DSP since 10 February 2020.
 Jane's first UA test day is 20 March 2020.
 On 20 March 2020, Jane is found eligible for UA.
 Jane will be paid the quarterly rate of UA with her next regular DSP payment.

 Act reference: SSAct section 1061TA(3)-'utilities allowance test day'

 A person may elect NOT to receive UA for any reason.
 Where an income support recipient withdraws an election they had previously made, UA becomes payable from the next available UA test day.
 UA is NOT paid for any UA test days that had occurred while the election was in force.

 UA is not payable for any UA test day after a person departs Australia permanently.

 Provided a person remains qualified for income support and they satisfy payability conditions, UA is payable on a test day if their temporary absence from Australia has not exceeded 6 weeks.

 Rate of payment - members of a couple

 UA is shared between eligible couples so that each receives half the instalment.
-For couples living apart due to ill health, they are both eligible for the equivalent of the single rate of UA as long as both recipients satisfy the eligibility criteria in their own right.
+For couples living apart due to ill health, or temporarily separated couples (1.1.T.47), they are both eligible for the equivalent of the single rate of UA as long as both recipients satisfy the eligibility criteria in their own right.
 Each recipient must satisfy payability conditions to receive the UA payment.

 Example 1: Bob and Vera each receive Age.
 Both are eligible for UA, but it is not payable to either of them as the value of the UA is already incorporated into their rate of payment.